 - Click Add response if you want more and repeat Steps 8-10 for each.

 - Note: Each answer option can only be associated with one set of custom feedback.
-In this example, if we clicked Add response, only answer 2 would be available in the If answer is dropdown because the rest were all defined above.
+In this example, if we clicked Add response, only answer 2-4 would be available in the If answer is dropdown because 1 is defined above.

 - A final response field remains with a disabled Else dropdown where the If answer is dropdown appeared before.
 In this Mastery award points (including negative points) and Feedback field provide what you want returned to the learner for any answer other than the ones you defined above.